celiakwan/cw20-bid/README.md

     --from wallet3 $TXFLAG -y
 ```

 27. Query the best bid by the state address.
+It should show the item has already been sold.
 ```
 wasmd query wasm contract-state smart $CONTRACT2 '"get_best_bid"' $NODE
 ```